sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 [ACCORDION-BEGIN [Step 4: ](Add create button to customer list page)]

-You will add a button to the _Customer list page_ called **Add**.
+You will add a button to the `Customers_List.page` called **Add**.
 You will link this button to the navigation action you just created.
-This event will open the _Create Customer page_ when the Add button is pressed by the end-user.
+This event will open the `NavToCustomers_Create.action` when the Add button is pressed by the end-user.

-In `CustomerList` page, drag and drop an **Action Bar Item** to the upper right of the action bar.
+In `Customers_List.page`, drag and drop an **Action Bar Item** to the upper right of the action bar.

 ![MDK](img_016_1.gif)